Fall 2025 Cinematic Arts Courses of Interest

 An overview of the entertainment industry and the tools needed to secure jobs and survive and succeed in the market.

-Multiple Sections: This course has an additional lab or lecture section you may need to add.
+Multiple Sections: Check the schedule of classes for more details.
+This course may have an additional lab or lecture section you may need to add.

 Minor Course: [3-D Animation in Cinematic Arts Minor] [Documentary] [Game Animation] [Game Audio]